LaughingAlienBuddha/PatronFree/README.md

 ---

-## Developer quick start (summary)
-1. Clone the repo.
-2. Add environment variables (`.env`) for Firebase/DB, Stripe keys, and signing keypair.
-3. Start frontend & backend (use local emulators or Docker).
-4. Use Stripe test keys to simulate subscription events that write ledger entries.
-5. Run the verification script to demonstrate signature verification and public anchoring.

----

 ## Data & reporting
 - Monthly expense report generation.
 - One-click CSV/JSON exports of transactions, sponsors, and distributions for transparency and accounting.